-Undergraduate students on academic probation are subject to academic disqualification:
+Undergraduate students on academic probation are subject to academic disqualification when:

-In addition to the above disqualification standards applicable to students on probation, individuals not on probation may be disqualified when the following circumstances exist:
+In addition to the above disqualification standards applicable to students on probation, individuals not on probation may be disqualified when both of the following circumstances exist:

 Students who fail to maintain an overall GPA of 2.0 will be immediately removed from an impacted major and placed in the undeclared category or in a general category appropriate to the discipline.
 To be reinstated as majors in the impacted program, they must reapply at the time when change-of-major requests are normally accepted.

-For students who subsequently become eligible for Reinstatement (see below), disqualification under the provisions of the preceding paragraphs constitutes a break in “continuous enrollment” within a degree major program; therefore, students disqualified may not elect regulations in effect prior to disqualification.
+For students who subsequently become eligible for reinstatement (see below), disqualification under the provisions of the preceding paragraphs constitutes a break in "continuous enrollment" within a degree major program; therefore, students disqualified may not elect any regulations in effect prior to disqualification.

-In order to be considered for reinstatement to the University, a disqualified student must demonstrate progress toward the degree.
+In order to be considered for reinstatement to CSULB, a disqualified student must demonstrate progress toward the degree.
 This demonstration can be achieved by:

 All classes considered for reinstatement in the student's petition must be applicable for degree credit and toward the student's General Education or major requirements.